ThOsbo/AudioWAVGenerator/README.md

 - Amplitude envolpe modulator with attack, decay and release times and sustain level

 ## Music
-- Currently contains a synthesis violin (as close as I could get)
+- Currently contains a synthesis violin and drum (as close as I could get)
 - Strings notes together lasting different beat lengths to make a musical piece
 - Can add multiple instruments to play in tandem